plaintoothpaste/PLG/readme.md

 it is not intended as a lattice Generating code but instead will load a custom file saved out from the regular PLG. once this is done the following functions can be used:
 - addSupport - takes a custom file, support strutDiameter, support sphereDiameter, critical incline and search range(as a percentage from the base up).
 - padSupport - extends supports a defined a distance below the minimum z.
-This class is a subclass for the PLG method that adds support structures to a existing custom/xlsx file

-The initial call determines which vertices to add as supports based on incline and distance (relative to total height) from the lowest vertex. the padSupport creates vertical rods with a given diameter essentially rising the structure up on pin supports.
 ## Examples
 A 3x4x5 BCC lattice with x struts, a 0.3mm strut diameter, 4mm unit cell and 0.5mm ball diameter with its origin moved by 6,7,8 and then saved as a stl (12 facet resolution) and 3mf file with a resolution of 30.
 See complex example for the use of translation, rotation and plus.